-My second book, The Thicket, is forthcoming as part of the Pitt Poetry Series in November, 2021.
-If you like, you can pre-order it from Pitt, or from the good folks at Bookshop, or from your local independent bookstore.
+My second book, The Thicket, was published as part of the Pitt Poetry Series in November, 2021.
+If you like, you can order it from Pitt, or from the good folks at Bookshop, or from your local independent bookstore.

 “This debut collection is nearly perfect—measured, never pretending to ask more than it can deliver, and yet producing poem after proportional poem with a satisfying precision… Jueds tackles everything with a strong, sure intelligence, unravelling the ‘reverse sides’ in order to see how the world works… This outstanding collection is the result of… careful, microscopic looking, and from the attention this poet has paid to her sinuous craft.
 Kasey Jueds is a keeper.” —Judith Kitchen, The Georgia Review

 Keeper is a book of lyric poems concerned with relationships of different sorts—with the natural world, with people and animals, and with the unseen and unknown.